-Spare Tire Matching Original Equipped Tire and Wheel - If Equipped
+Spare Tire Matching Original Equipped Tire and Wheel - If Equipped vehicle.
+If your vehicle has this option refer to an authorized tire dealer for the recommended tire rotation pattern.

-The spare tire of your vehicle is equivalent in look and function as the original equipment tire and wheel found on the front or rear axle of your vehicle.
-This spare tire may be used in the tire rotation for your vehicle.
-If your vehicle has an option for a spare tire matching original equipment tire and wheel, refer to the recommended tire rotation pattern in "Tire Rotation Recommendations" in "Starting and Operating" for further information.
+Your vehicle may be equivalent with a spare tire and wheel in look and function as the original equipment tire and wheel found on the front or rear axle of your vehicle.
+This spare tire may be used in the tire rotation for your